Bioconductor/basilisk/paper.md

 However, the configuration and management of the Python instances is typically the responsibility of the end user.
 R/Bioconductor packages with Python functionality often rely on the user to manually ensure that the correct versions of all Python packages are installed.
 This is burdensome, error-prone and does not scale to widespread integration of Python code into the Bioconductor ecosystem.
+Moreover, `reticulate` only supports one Python environment for each R session.
+This compromises interoperability between multiple R/Bioconductor packages that have different (and possibly incompatible) Python dependencies.
-The [`basilisk`](https://bioconductor.org/packages/basilisk) package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying package installation and improving the robustness of analysis workflows.
+The [`basilisk`](https://bioconductor.org/packages/basilisk) package aims to automate the management of Python environments required by "client" R/Bioconductor packages, simplifying their installation and enabling their integration into complex analysis workflows.

 # Usage